dunanhub/dunanhub/README.md

 ## 🧑‍💻 About Me

 > I’m a **Full-Stack Developer** focused on building structured, maintainable, and data-driven systems.
-> I work at the **Agency for Regulation and Development of the Financial Market of the Republic of Kazakhstan (АРРФРРК)**, developing internal and analytical systems.
+> I work at the **Agency for Regulation and Development of the Financial Market of the Republic of Kazakhstan**, developing internal and analytical systems.

 Alongside development, I’m also a **Street Photographer**.
 Photography influences how I design **UX/UI**, composition, and visual clarity in digital products.